-Students in the Health Services Management track also have the opportunity to study in two new dual degree programs through our partnership with Des Moines University.
+Students in the Health Care Administration major also have the opportunity to study in two dual-degree programs through our partnership with Des Moines University.
 Students interested in pursuing a career in health care administration can add a Master of Health Care Administration (MHA) to their Bachelor's degree.
-Students interested in pursuing a career in public health can add a Master of Public Health (MPH) to their degee.
+Students interested in pursuing a career in public health can add a Master of Public Health (MPH) to their degree.

 Designed to maximize graduates' opportunities in the growing fields of healthcare informatics and data analytics, the Health Care Administration/Master of Sciences in Health Informatics Analytics (HS-H/MS HIA) dual-degree program allows students to utilize their fourth year in Health Sciences to begin completing graduate coursework in the MS HIA online program.
 In a rapidly evolving healthcare ecosystem of automation and information systems, the online MS HIA program empowers students to apply data analysis and information technology solutions to the evidence-based delivery of health care.